Make a pumpkin planter, design a butterfly garden: 68 things for plant people to try in October

 Thursday, Nov.
 4, 6:30 p.m.
 Language of Plants talk by Holly List, a Lancaster County Master Gardener, for Lititz Garden Club at Lititz Public Library.
 Register at lititzgardenclub@gmail.com.

 Sunday, Nov.
 7, 1-3 p.m.
-Guided Nature Walk: Native and Invasive Tree Identifiation.
+Guided Nature Walk: Native and Invasive Tree Identification.
 Take an ecological adventure walk through the woodlands and meadows at Horn Farm Center, 4945 Horn Road, Hallam. $15.
-Register online. https://hornfarmcenter.org/civimessages/?civiwp=CiviCRM&q=civicrm%2Fevent%2Finfo&reset=1&id=715
+Register online.